corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

    The network definition `.yaml` file is a template for the network you want to deploy.
 This template allows you to configure how the nodes will be set up.

-2. Add parameters to your newly created `<network-name>.yaml` file.
+2. Add parameters to your newly-created `<network-name>.yaml` file.

    This is an example of a `.yaml` file with its parameters: